News from the Association

 This workshop is for preachers wishing to engage with preaching the resurrection in a secular age.
 Preparing for Holy Week and Easter provides the fitting, even urgent context, in which teaching and faithfulness to the word of God can be enriched by the fruits of theology and the creative imagination.
 This workshop will be led by Rod Garner, Anglican priest, writer and theologian.
 Rod has served in four urban parishes and taught at colleges and universities in the UK and America.
 He is an Honorary Fellow at Liverpool Hope University and Emeritus Canon of Liverpool Cathedral.
 He is the author of numerous books, his most recent being Outsiders: Marching to a Different Drum (Liverpool Hope University Press 2022).

-Save the date!
-In addition to our workshops, our next preaching conference, with the theme of ‘The Wonder of Words’, will be taking place in 2025.
-The conference will be held at the Hayes Conference Centre in Swanwick from 9th to 11th September.
+In addition to our workshops, our next preaching conference, with the theme of ‘The Wonder of Words’, will be taking place from 9th to 11th September at the Hayes Conference Centre.